weiglemc/weiglemc.github.io/_publications/bibtex.md

 ```
 # [weigle-capwic15](#weigle-capwic15)

-Michele C. Weigle, "What's Grad School All About?"
-Talk given at the Capital Region Celebration of Women in Computing (CAPWIC), February 2015.
+Michele C. Weigle, "**What's Grad School All About?**," Talk given at the Capital Region Celebration of Women in Computing (CAPWIC), February 2015.

 [](#weigle-capwic15Bib)
 **Bibtex entry:**